-&lt;sup>22 These bias-adjusted coefficients are noticeably lower than the OLS point estimates.
+&lt;sup>24 These bias-adjusted coefficients are noticeably lower than the OLS point estimates.
 Because turnover is persistent and its innovations are contemporaneously correlated with returns, this bias is anticipated.
 The equity share, by contrast, does not share these properties and therefore has little bias in its OLS coefficients.

-When we look at the multiple regressions that include both turnover and the equity share simultaneously (along with the dividend yield), the coefficient on each drops noticeably, which is not surprising given their positive correlation with one another.
-However, for equal-weighted returns, both turnover and the equity share retain an economically meaningful independent effect.
-Over the full sample period, the incremental impact of a one-standard-deviation increase in either variable is to reduce year-ahead expected returns by roughly nine percent.
+When we look at the multiple regressions that include both turnover and the equity share simultaneously (along with the dividend yield), the coefficient on each drops noticeably, which is not surprising given their strong positive correlation with one another.
+However, for equal-weighted returns, both turnover and the equity share retain an economically meaningful independent effect: the incremental impact of a one-standard-deviation increase in either variable is to reduce year-ahead expected returns by roughly nine percent, and the two variables together produce a strikingly large OLS $R^2$ of 29 percent.
 One interpretation is that both of these variables capture a component of "true" market liquidity, and by extension, a component of underlying investor sentiment.